cloud8421/today/README.md

 Refs management:
-  refs                     List all configured ref replacement rules. set-ref                  Add a new ref replacement rule delete-ref               Delete an existing ref replacement rule by its repo.
+  refs                     List all configured ref replacement rules. set-ref                  Add a new ref replacement rule. delete-ref               Delete an existing ref replacement rule by its repo.
 ```